 - What assets will be divided and in what proportion in the event of a divorce.

-- What will happen in the event of the death of one partner.
-In most states, your spouse will inherit a portion of your estate.
+- What will happen in the event of the death of one partner?
+In most states, your spouse will inherit a portion of your estate if you pass away, and vice-versa.
 If you do not wish for this to happen, this can be covered in the terms of your prenuptial agreement.

 - Anticipated changes in the future such as children.
 A prenuptial agreement can cover whether the terms will change if children are involved, whether they are to inherit all of the assets, etc.